flopezjr/5-blue-json-mraz/README.md

 ## Conclusion

-Democratic donors are most incentived by challenging Repbulican seats, while Republican donors are most concerned with maintaining the seats that they have.
+Democratic donors are most incentived by challenging Republican seats, while Republican donors are most concerned with maintaining the seats that they have.

 ## Future Research